thomascmann/hibars/README.md

     Black Room,Experimental,130,12

 ##Demo Package
-If you download the contents of the "demo_package" folder and place them as-is on a server, the index.html page will give you some example figures with Hibars.
+If you download the contents of the "demo_package" folder and place them as-is on a server, the index.html page will show some example figures with Hibars.

 ##Updates